 Summer Writing Program: Frequently Asked Questions

 A: Yes.
-Rising seniors (those entering their senior year in September 2012) may also apply.
-We have created a separate curriculum designed specifically for students entering their senior year of high school.
-The program provides these students with advanced critical thinking and writing skills.
-It focuses on adapting these skills to both high school and college-level expectations.
+Rising seniors (those entering their senior year in September 2014) may also apply.
+The program will give you advanced critical thinking and writing skills that will serve you in high school and then later in college.

 Q: Is there a creative writing aspect to this course?

-A: No. The course focuses on academic writing of the kind required in introductory social sciences and humanities classes.
+A: No. The course focuses on academic writing of the kind required in introductory humanities and social sciences classes.

 Q: I am a non-native English speaker.
 Can I take this course?